Foster Child Care And Income Tax Breaks

 You can add a foster child to your return as a dependent in the same way you claim a child as a dependent.
 To do this, add the

-You can only claim this tax credit for adoption if you have an adopted child or dependent.
-It cannot be claimed for foster children.
+You can only claim this tax credit for adoption if you have an adopted child or dependent; it cannot be claimed for foster children.
+If you later adopt your foster child, you can then claim the

-You can claim this tax credit if you have a child/dependent or a foster child.
-It will help you offset the many expenses of raising a child.
-Find out of you qualify for the credit by playing with our
+You can claim this tax credit if you have a child dependent or a foster child which will help you offset the many expenses of raising a child.
+Find out of you qualify for the

 CAREucator tax tool to discover if you can claim the credit on your tax return.